Kludex/monorepo/docs/blog/posts/client-disconnected.md

 ## What about WebSockets?

 If there's curiosity, I'll write a blog post about it as well.
-There are some sutil (but important) differences.
+There are some subtle (but important) differences.

 ## Conclusion